jlecomte/ascom-flat-panel/README.md

 The solution is relatively straightforward, however.
 An ASCOM-compatible flat panel is capable of modulating its brightness, and software like N.I.N.A., for example, can control it to adjust its brightness for each filter, while respecting the criteria you set (minimum/maximum exposure time, histogram mean, etc.) The only problem is that commercial flat panels can be quite expensive (depending on their diameter), and unless you are lucky, the flat panel you purchase will likely be bigger than you really need.
 For instance, for my AT130EDT refractor, the Gerd Neumann flat panel closest in size would be able to fit a 220mm diameter telescope, which is a lot bigger than I need!

-What I want is a [high quality](https://github.com/jlecomte/circular-led-flat-panel-evaluation), affordable (BOM cost ~ $50), yet professional looking ASCOM-compatible flat panel that would be the perfect size for my telescope.
+What I want is a high quality, affordable (BOM cost ~ $50), yet professional looking ASCOM-compatible flat panel that would be the perfect size for my telescope.
 The only way to get that was to design it and built it myself, and that is what I did.
 In this repository, I share everything you need to build your own.

+Make sure you check out [this page](https://github.com/jlecomte/circular-led-flat-panel-evaluation) to understand why a Light Guiding Plate (LGP) is absolutely critical for the realization of a high quality flat panel!

 [![YouTube video talking about this flat panel](images/YouTube-thumbnail.png)](https://www.youtube.com/watch?v=6Nm4YFr4F-w)